keithlegg/semraster/README.md

 There is also some experimental C code that opens a serial port, talks to the hardware and can read back the picture.
 It uses Open GL to display raster data and graphics.

-There are some goodies like an oscilscope view, and more.
+There are some goodies like an oscilloscope view, (really slow) video mode and more.